Nvidia RTX 2080 and 2080 Ti review — Fake it until you make it

 You’re prepared for the hypothetical future

-At the end of the day, computer graphics is all about telling a pixel what color it should be.
+Computer graphics is all about telling a pixel what color it should be.
 That simple problem becomes complicated when your hardware has to do that for millions of pixels 60-to-240 times per second.
 But as I’ve already noted, CPUs and GPUs have improved to meet that challenge for the way we currently process images with rasterization.

 I’m not an expert, but my understanding is that while rasterization requires a developer to program and tweak values for the polygons that make up a 3D image, ray tracing just works.
 So to get an image to look a certain way with rasterization, a 3D artist needs to pay attention to details on a minute scale.
 With ray tracing, you can set the material texture for a couch and a light source, and that light should reflect off of that couch as it would in the physical world.